codio-templates/Onboarding-Quick-Start/.guides/content/Creating-a-course-4e79.md

 To rename or delete an element in your guide, right-click on the item in the **Page List**.

-For full details about Guides, please refer to the documenation section on [content authoring](https://codio.com/docs/content/authoring/).
+For full details about Guides, please refer to the documentation section on [content authoring](https://codio.com/docs/content/authoring/).